memgraph/docs/docs/import-data/json/load-json-file.md

 ### Load JSON from a remote address

-Similarly, you can import JSON file from a remote address.
+Similarly, you can import JSON files from a remote address.

 For example, at `"https://download.memgraph.com/asset/mage/data.json"`, you can find the following `data.json` file: